ahmedmaged-7/mancala/README.md

 ## Our project

-Mancala game along with an AI player using the Minimax algorithm with alpha-beta pruning.
+A simple implementation for Mancala game along with an AI player using the Minimax algorithm with alpha-beta pruning.
 The game alow user to play against AI algorithm in two modes (stealing & without stealing).The algorithm uses a depth-first strategy when exploring the game tree to ensure efficient memory usage.
 We Also support saving and loading games.